-Elms College located in Chicopee, MA is seeking a Vice President of Institutional Advancement and Communications.
-The Vice President of Institutional Advancement and Communications (VPIAC) serves as the chief advancement officer of the College.
-Reporting directly to the President and serving on the President’s Cabinet, the Vice President of Institutional Advancement and Communications provides strategic leadership and direction for all institutional advancement programs within the context of the mission and values of the College.
-The Vice President of Institutional Advancement and Communications will be responsible for the planning, management, and execution of a comprehensive advancement program, including oversight of all fundraising initiatives.
+Elms College located in Chicopee, MA is seeking a Vice President of Institutional Advancement.
+The Vice President of Institutional Advancement (VPIA) serves as the chief advancement officer of the College.
+Reporting directly to the President and serving on the President’s Cabinet, the Vice President of Institutional Advancement provides strategic leadership and direction for all institutional advancement programs within the context of the mission and values of the College.
+The Vice President of Institutional Advancement will be responsible for the planning, management, and execution of a comprehensive advancement program, including oversight of all fundraising initiatives.

 PRIMARY DUTIES & RESPONSIBILITIES

-- The VPIAC serves as the chief development officer for the campus and advises the President and other senior-level leaders on all college relations and development matters.
+- The VPIA serves as the chief development officer for the campus and advises the President and other senior-level leaders on all college relations and development matters.

-- The VPIAC will have hands-on involvement in gift cultivation, solicitation, and stewardship.
+- The VPIA will have hands-on involvement in gift cultivation, solicitation, and stewardship.

-- The VPIAC will oversee the college’s primary public relations, internal and external communications, constituent relations, and community/government relations.
+- The VPIA will oversee the college’s primary constituent relations, and community/government relations programs.

-- The VPIAC will have significant responsibility for Board of Trustees development and stewardship.
+- The VPIA will have significant responsibility for Board of Trustees development and stewardship.

 - Embrace and advance the distinctive mission, vision and goals of the College in concert with the Board of Trustees, President, leadership, faculty, staff, alumni and community.
 Embody values of faith, community, justice, excellence, and uphold the College’s commitments to diversity and inclusion.